 Solar Panels come with a nameplate rating.
 This rating shows the amount of power which the panel is capable of producing.
 For example – A solar panel with a nameplate rating 250W means if 1000W of light energy is falling on panel (per meter 2) having cell temperature of 25ºC, then it would produce 250W of power.

-Unfortunately, there are cheap solar panels in the market which produce lesser power than what is mentioned on their nameplate rating and are being sold at lower prices just to lure the customers.
+Unfortunately, there are cheap solar panels in the market which generate lesser power compared to what is mentioned on their nameplate rating.
+They are being sold at lower prices just to lure the customers.
 Such manufacturers are defaming the solar market.